 Now we use kubectl to deploy the demo by running the following command:

-Now, make sure to install the agents into the same environment (minikube or AWS EKS).
+Now, make sure to into the same environment (minikube or AWS EKS).